HaylLtd/cordova-background-geolocation-plugin/docs/quirks.md

 To use custom notification icons, you need to put icons into *res/drawable* directory **of your app**.
 You can automate the process  as part of **after_platform_add** hook configured via [config.xml](https://github.com/mauron85/cordova-plugin-background-geolocation-example/blob/master/config.xml).
 Check [config.xml](https://github.com/mauron85/cordova-plugin-background-geolocation-example/blob/master/config.xml) and [scripts/res_android.js](https://github.com/mauron85/cordova-plugin-background-geolocation-example/blob/master/scripts/res_android.js) of example app for reference.

 If you only want a single large icon, set `notificationIconLarge` to null and include your icon's filename in the `notificationIconSmall` parameter.

-With Adobe® PhoneGap™ Build icons must be placed into ```locales/android/drawable``` dir at the root of your project.
-For more information go to [how-to-add-native-image-with-phonegap-build](http://stackoverflow.com/questions/30802589/how-to-add-native-image-with-phonegap-build/33221780#33221780).